ljanda/emilyriederer/content/post/2019-05-04-rmarkdown-driven-development.md

 Of course, in this step, do be careful of being too "prescient".
 If some of your data wrangling chunks are motivated by certain output and discussion later in your file, it may be confusing for this computation to be removed from its context and placed at the beginning.
 I'm reasonably convicted about this advice for creating standardized reporting frameworks, but I caution that the best structure becomes far more subjective for more creative analyses.

+> **Bonus Points** Now that your data load chunks are right at the top of your script, consider adding validation for the data getting loaded.
+Is it the same form that your code expects?
+Does it have the right variable names and types?
+Does it meet any logical checks or assumptions you deem necessary?
+A few good packages for this are [`validate`](https://cran.r-project.org/web/packages/validate/index.html) and [`assertr`](https://cran.r-project.org/web/packages/assertr/index.html).
+Depending on your project, you could put these in a separate code chunk with the chunk option `include = FALSE` so that data validation can be run manually or include them in you script to throw errors and prevent attempt to render incorrect data structures.

 ## (3) Reduce Duplication with Functions {#functions}

 ![](/img/rmarkdown-driven-development/proj-to-pack-1.PNG)